A Novel Mixed-Integer Linear Programming Formulation for Continuous-Time Inventory Routing: Computational Studies

 \subsection{Benchmark Instances}

-We consider two CIRP datasets for testing our algorithm.
-The first one stems from the work of~\citet{lagos2020continuous}, in which the authors generated two types of CIRP instances, namely \texttt{clustered}~(C) and \texttt{random}~(R).
+We consider two CTIRP datasets for testing our algorithm.
+The first one stems from the work of~\citet{lagos2020continuous}, in which the authors generated two types of CTIRP instances, namely \texttt{clustered}~(C) and \texttt{random}~(R).
 There are $45$ instances for each type, with the number of customers ranging from $5$~to~$15$ and the number of vehicle ranging from $3$~to~$15$.
 All instances can be found at \url{https://github.com/felipelagos/cirplib}.
 As per~\citet{lagos2020continuous}, the travel costs and travel times are taken as the Euclidean distances rounded to two decimal places.

-Furthermore, to evaluate the performance of our algorithm on solving realistic CIRP data, we generate another dataset that is inspired by the ROADEF/EURO Challenge~2016 competition~\citep{airroadef}.
+Furthermore, to evaluate the performance of our algorithm on solving realistic CTIRP data, we generate another dataset inspired by the ROADEF/EURO Challenge~2016 competition~\citep{airroadef}, which compiled data from the practice of distributing liquefied gases to customers in a vendor-managed inventory setting.
 In particular, we obtain the \enquote{version $1.1$ set A} dataset from this competition and apply the following modifications: (i) the fleet is reduced to a homogeneous one; (ii) the driver-trailer scheduling aspect is neglected; (iii) the product consumption rate is considered to be constant throughout the planning horizon; (iv) the objective is to minimize the travel cost, rather than the logistic ratio.
 We highlight that this dataset includes $9$ medium-size instances stemming from real-life practice, with the number of customers ranging from $53$~to~$89$.
-To create our CIRP instances, we choose the first $5$, $7$, $10$, $12$, $15$, $17$ and~$20$ customers from each original instance, thus resulting in a suite of $63$ instances that we shall refer to as the \texttt{roadef} (RF) type.
+To create our CTIRP instances, we choose the first $5$, $7$, $10$, $12$, $15$, $17$ and~$20$ customers from each original instance, thus resulting in a suite of $63$ instances that we shall refer to as the \texttt{roadef} (RF) type.
 The number of vehicles in our instances ranges from $1$~to~$6$.
 Our newly generated instances are named \enquote{RF-X-nY-kZ} to signify how the X$^{th}$ original instance was adapted to include Y~customers and Z~vehicles.
 All instance data can be found at \url{http://gounaris.cheme.cmu.edu/datasets/cirp/}.